 Musings on Coaching an Angry Person (by Charlie Badenhop) No Comments Philosophy 26 January, 2015 Once, a long time ago I watched a wonderful coaching session take place.
 The woman being coached was very angry at a person who had wronged her in the… Read More Martial Arts Practice and the Deceived Mind (by Stanley Pranin) No Comments Philosophy 26 January, 2015 This blog has been brewing in my brain for a long time.
 I have noted what to me is an inexplicable phenomenon in the thinking of many martial artists. … Read More Multi-Tasking Does Not Exist (It is an Illusion) No Comments Philosophy 26 January, 2015 We might think we can multi-task – do many things or multiple things at the same time.
 This is not true.
 We can only focus on one thing at… Read More Having Fun Is Good For You No Comments Philosophy 26 January, 2015 When people become overstressed or unwell they tend to give up the things that they normally enjoy.
 They often have less energy than usual and feel that they have… Read More The Two Wolves No Comments Philosophy 5 January, 2015 One evening, an old master told his students about a battle that goes on inside of people.
 He told the students that the battle is between two “wolves” inside… Read More Heaven and Hell No Comments Philosophy 5 January, 2015 A holy man was having a conversation with God one day and said, “God, I would like to know what Heaven and Hell are like.”
 God led the holy man… Read More George Carlin’s Views on Aging No Comments Philosophy 5 January, 2015 Do you realize that the only time in our lives when we like to get old is when we’re kids?
 If you’re less than 10 years old, you’re so… Read More Everyday Mind and Relativity (by Charlie Badenhop) No Comments Philosophy 5 January, 2015 In Aikido we strive to experience the world from a “simple mind” perspective.
 A task that is much easier said than done!
 We do things like sitting in seiza… Read More Caregiver Reveals Top 5 Regrets of the Dying (by Bronnie Ware) No Comments Philosophy 5 January, 2015 For many years I worked in palliative care.
 My patients were those who had gone home to die.
 Some incredibly special times were shared.
 I was with them for… Read More Are Happy People Dumb? (by Shawn Achor) No Comments Philosophy 5 January, 2015 “Happy people are not the smart people.”
 I was talking to a stock trader shortly before giving a lecture at a large bank in New York.
-I think he… Read More 1 of 212Next » Category Archives Hours of Operation Monday: 6:15pm - 9:30pm Tuesday: 10:45am - 1:00pm, 5:30pm - 10:00pm Wednesday: 1:00pm - 3:30pm, 6:15pm - 7:45pm Thursday: 10:45am - 1:00pm, 5:30pm - 10:00pm Friday: 6:15pm - 8:00pm Saturday: 8:45am - 11:30am Sunday: 6:45pm - 8:15pm Contact Us Aikido Canada / Chudokan Dojo Headquarters: Chudokan Aikido Federation International 1089 Tecumseh Road East Windsor, Ontario N8W 1B3 Telephone: 519.253.6667 Telephone: 519.978.1263 Recent Articles Being the Change 3 August 2020 Posted by Kevin Blok osu So much change is happening.
-People often ask nowadays, what can they do to stay safe, sane and happy.
-Some very valuable approaches to this include learning, listening and… Read More © Copyright Rose City Athletic Organization.
+I think he… Read More 1 of 212Next » Category Archives Hours of Operation Monday: 6:15pm - 9:30pm Tuesday: 10:45am - 1:00pm, 5:30pm - 10:00pm Wednesday: 1:00pm - 3:30pm, 6:15pm - 7:45pm Thursday: 10:45am - 1:00pm, 5:30pm - 10:00pm Friday: 6:15pm - 8:00pm Saturday: 8:45am - 11:30am Sunday: 6:45pm - 8:15pm Contact Us Aikido Canada / Chudokan Dojo Headquarters: Chudokan Aikido Federation International 1089 Tecumseh Road East Windsor, Ontario N8W 1B3 Telephone: 519.253.6667 Telephone: 519.978.1263 Recent Articles Taking Action to Create a New Normal 25 August 2020 Posted by Kevin Blok osu Many experts in the field of psychology have been correlating the pandemic experience to a grieving process.
+Many of us understand how feelings of grief or sadness can often surprise… Read More © Copyright Rose City Athletic Organization.
 All rights reserved.